-Live Smoke Tests¶
+Live Smoke Tests

 The unit suite uses fully mocked services.
 Zero tests in this repo hit a real Prisma AIRS tenant.
-The only tests/e2e/ file targets LangChain's Vertex AI provider for the audit command's LLM path — not the AIRS Scanner, Management, RedTeam, or ModelSecurity APIs.

 That means every AIRS API endpoint group can drift in production without CI noticing.
 SDK 0.8.0 enables runtime Zod validation on every response, so this 16-command smoke check is the lightest way to catch wire-format drift before it reaches users.